PopradiArpad/learn-js/paradigms/oop-and-fp.md

 ## Abstractions
-'Saving a little bit of typing is not a good reason for an abstraction.
+'Saving a little bit of typing is not a good reason for an abstraction.'
-Only abstract to solve bugs not because it looks better.
-'

 Sebastian Markbåge

+'Only abstract to solve bugs not because it looks better.'

+Sebastian Markbåge

+# Software development
+is all about
+  * the goal: Discover the __domain__: what should support the system and whom?
+  * the realization which is all about
+    * to minimize work: __reuse__
+    * to ensure its correctness: __verification__

+#### For reuse and verification is needed

+* __decoupling__: have as less dependency as possible.
+* __explicitness__: see all dependencies.

+Reuse and verification must commutate:
+* the reuse must be verifiable
+* the verification must be reusable

+Decouple from everything you can:
+* decouple from implementation: 'Programm again interfaces not again implementations'
+* decouple input data from any function execution: make input immutable